For Intelligent and Higher Spectrum Efficiency: A Variable Packing Ratio Transmission System Based on Faster-than-Nyquist and Deep Learning: Spectrum Efficiency of Proposed VPR System in Different Channels

-For the convenience of implementation, the set of available $\alpha$ values is usually finite in practical systems.
-Meanwhile, to avoid the possible detection and attack, every choice of $\alpha$ should be employed with the same probability.
-So, for the proposed transmission system, the average spectrum efficiency can be written as
+For the convenience of implementation, the set of available $\alpha$ values is usually finite.
+Finally, for a specific $\alpha$ value, SE of the proposed VPR system in the AWGN channel can be written as

+To avoid the possible detection and attack when the VPR system is employed to improve the security, every $\alpha$ is preferred to be applied with the same probability, just as the roll-off factor in \cite{wang2018hopping}.
+So, for the proposed VPR system, the average SE in such a scenario can be written as